IRONSIDE EDGE WORKS

 My original motives for pursuing the art of knifemaking was somewhat selfish… I needed a quality Combative EDC Knife for myself, but could not afford to buy one from some of the talented makers around me at the time.
 I decided instead to put my creativity into shaping metal, and soon I had crafted my first blade…

 My background in Combative Arts has given me certain perspectives, both learned and imparted by mentors, which influence the design of the knives I make.
 I typically use Pikal blades for my own Combative style, so I’ve devoted a lot of time to making and perfecting this unique style of knife.

 But I also consider myself a minimalist and heavily influenced by traditional Japanese swordmakers, for whom each part of the sword has a practical purpose, yet can also be beautifully crafted.
 I’ve never held the belief that form should follow function – the two should co-exist.
 I like to think my knives speak to the soul, as well as protect it.

 My style will, and has continued to develop since my first blade (pictured left).
 But I feel my knives fill a unique niche of being wholly practical, extremely robust Combative edged weapons, designed with a singular purpose, that are also carefully considered artistically and crafted to showcase their natural aesthetics.

-The blades I make are typically shaped from High Carbon steels like O1/Bohler K460.
+The blades I make are typically shaped from simple High Carbon steels like O1/Bohler K460.
 Though old fashioned and “low tech”, steels like these have been used for edged weapons for centuries and to some degree I appreciate that they require more care and maintenance than modern stainless steels.
 These blades will rust if you neglect them, but they age so very well.
 Some of my Masterworks Knives are made from Hitachi Aogami and Shirogami steels.
 These rare Japanese steels are modern and high tech but still carry a tradition in them.
 They are as close as we can get to traditional Tamahagane in an off the shelf mill steel.